Fellowships for PhD Students: Find and Secure Funding

 Fellowships by Funding Source

-A doctoral program may weigh down your wallet, but most colleges and universities want to make the experience more affordable for you.
-Many institutions offer internal fellowships that give their own PhD students that chance to advance their research or dissertation work while contributing to scholarship at the university.
-These fellowships often run for the academic year and vary from $1,000 to $50,000, although most are enough to cover much or all of a student’s tuition, fees, and living expenses for the duration.
+Internal: Many colleges and universities offer internal fellowships to help their own PhD students advance research or dissertation work while contributing to the school’s scholarship.
+These fellowships often run for one academic year and can range from $1,000 to $50,000, typically covering tuition, fees, and living expenses for the duration.

 Fellowships by Doctorate Progress

-To help student complete the paper and defense portion of the dissertation process.
+Dissertation Completion: Helps students finish the paper and defense phase of their dissertation process.

 Fellowships by Purpose

-Study abroad fellowships may cover language study or area-specific research or both.
-For example, the Camargo Foundation offers a two-month residential fellowship in Cassis, France for artists or scholars focused on French or Francophone culture.
+Study Abroad: May cover language study, area-specific research, or both.
+Example: The Camargo Foundation offers a two-month residential fellowship in Cassis, France for scholars of French or Francophone culture.

 Fellowships by Coverage